Becoming a More Complete Professional (1/2)

-If so, such lack of understanding may create intolerance for laziness—if a person chooses to offer minimal effort without justification.
+If so, such a lack of understanding may create intolerance for laziness—if a person chooses to offer minimal effort without justification.
 For instance, the Thinking (T) and Judging (J) in an ENTJ may grow impatient with someone who gives nothing but excuses to avoid participation.

-A lack of emotional understanding may also imply possible, “inability dealing with their emotions or emotional expression of others.” [xxxvii] Ironically, when stressed, the ENTJ may even become “excessively emotional,” possibly reacting with “a strong temper,” becoming “self-critical/judgmental of themselves and their abilities.”
+A lack of emotional understanding may also imply possible, “inability dealing with their emotions or emotional expression of others.”
+Ironically, when stressed, the ENTJ may even become “excessively emotional,” possibly reacting with “a strong temper,” becoming “self-critical/judgmental of themselves and their abilities.”
 But such anger solves nothing.

 Keirsey outlines improvement suggestions for ENTJ weaknesses when working with others.
 Those suggestions include:

 To counteract my self-critical Judging (J), consider the following:

 Appreciate every moment in the present without needing to “structure.”